arago/OGIT/README.md

 # Targets of this repository

-The information provided here is aimed at implementor and vendors planning to use the Open Graph of IT.
+The information provided here is aimed at implementor and vendors planning to use the **Open Graph of IT**.
 Here you'll find all information about implementing, contributing and integration the OGIT within a enterprise IT environment.

-# Open Graph of IT
+# The Open Graph of IT (OGIT)

 The strategy of building a semantic representation of all IT and its interaction with business processes and people requires a sound data space as a foundation for computational evaluation of this enterprise space.
 Here you'll find an approach we call "OGIT - The Open Graph of IT", which will be the foundation of an 'IT version' of **Google's Knowledge Graph** oder Facebooks **Social Graph**.
 A specification that every interested